- For Children

 When allergy is the trigger for asthma, Dr. Garber’s Natural Solutions Lung Health works synergistically with the EnviroDefense formula.
 When allergy manifests as atopic dermatitis, eczema or urticaria, Dr. Garber's Natural Solutions Skin Health will likewise act synergistically with the EnviroDefense formula.

-Homeopathic nasal sprays are a good alternative to steroid based spays.
+Homeopathic nasal sprays are a good alternative to steroid based sprays.
 Irrigating the nasal passages with a saline solution using a neti pot helps wash pollens out and relive swollen nasal membranes.

 Homeopathic preparations of most common allergens are available and, like the immunotherapies mentioned above, may act to desensitize the body over time.
 These can be used in conjunction with the other natural remedies and work best when exposure to the allergen in question can be avoided.